 How much does Call of Duty: Modern Warfare cost?

 At release, Call of Duty: Modern Warfare started at £59.99.
-However, since it's release in August 2019, the price continues to drop.
+However, since it's release on 25 October 2019, the price has continued to drop.
 If you're only interested in Call of Duty: Warzone, you don't need to buy Call of Duty: Modern Warfare in order to play Call of Duty: Warfare.

 Is Call of Duty: Modern Warfare good?